polylang/polylang/readme.txt

 * Duplicate and/or synchronize content across post translations.
 * Improved compatibilities with other plugins such as [ACF Pro](https://polylang.pro/doc/working-with-acf-pro/).
 * Share the same URL slug for posts or terms across languages.
-* Translate the slugs in the URL for category and author bases, custom post types and more…(https://polylang.pro/doc/translating-urls-slugs/).
+* [Translate the slugs](https://polylang.pro/doc/translating-urls-slugs/) in the URL for category and author bases, custom post types and more...
 * Access to a Premium Support for personalized assistance.

 ### Polylang for WooCommerce